Fine-scale distribution of roots of quadratic congruences: Geodesic line processes

 then $\pm g$ is identified with $(x + \ii y, \ii\ee^{-\ii\theta} y)$.
 We note that multiplying $g$ by $-I$ corresponds to changing $\theta$ in (\ref{eq:Iwasawa}) to $\theta + 2\pi$, and so does not change the point $(x + \ii y, \ii \ee^{-\ii\theta} y)$.
 In what follows we work with $G$ directly rather than $G / \{\pm I\}$, and we only emphasise the difference when there is a chance of confusion.

 Given $g\in G$, we set

 which defines, via the identification of $G/\{\pm I\}$ with the unit tangent bundle of $\mathbb{H}$, an oriented geodesic in $\mathbb{H}$.
 Every geodesic has two limit points on the boundary $\partial\mathbb{H} = \mathbb{R} \cup \{\infty\}$.
 We say that $\bm{c}$ has positive orientation if both endpoints are in $\mathbb{R}$ and the endpoint corresponding to $t \to 0$ is less than the endpoint corresponding to $t \to \infty$.
 This means that $\bm{c}$ is a semicircle traced from left to right.
 (Of course we could also assign an orientation to geodesics with one endpoint at $\infty$, but it is convenient not to include them in this definition.)
 For a positively oriented geodesic $\bm{c}$ we define $z_{\bm{c}} \in \mathbb{H}$, the top of the geodesic $\bm{c}$, to be the point in $\mathbb{H}$ on $\bm{c}$ with largest imaginary part.
-That is, $z_{\bm{c}}$ is the unique point on $\bm{c}$ that is closest (with respect to the hyperbolic metric) to the boundary point $\infty\in\partial\mathbb{H}$.
-With this, we see that for every $z\in\mathbb{H}$ there is a unique positively oriented geodesic $\bm{c}$ such that $z=z_{\bm{c}}$.
+That is, the point on $\bm{c}$ closest (with respect to the hyperbolic metric) to a horocyclic neighborhood of the boundary point $\infty \in \partial \mathbb{H}$.
+We see that for every $z\in\mathbb{H}$ there is a unique positively oriented geodesic $\bm{c}$ such that $z=z_{\bm{c}}$.
 (Note that this would fail for geodesics with endpoint $\infty$).
 The aim is now study an infinite set of geodesics in $\mathbb{H}$ generated by a discrete subgroup $\Gamma$.

 Let $\Gamma$ be a lattice in $G$ which is not co-compact, and we assume (without loss of generality) that $\Gamma$ is scaled so that $\Gamma \backslash \mathbb{H}$ has a cusp of width one at $\infty$, and also that $-I\in\Gamma$.
 This means that